fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

 ### Conditions

-A OCIRepository enters various states during its lifecycle, reflected as [Kubernetes Conditions][typical-status-properties].
+OCIRepository has various states during its lifecycle, reflected as [Kubernetes Conditions][typical-status-properties].
 It can be [reconciling](#reconciling-ocirepository) while fetching the remote state, it can be [ready](#ready-ocirepository), or it can [fail during